weaveworks/policy-agent/docs/README.md

 #### Mutating Resources

-Starting from version `v2.2.0`.
-The policy agent will support mutating resources.
+Starting from version `v2.2.0`, the policy agent will support mutating resources.
 To enable mutating resources set `mutate` flag to `true` in the `admission` configuration section.

 ```yaml
 admission: